How to Geotag Photos

 A complete guide for Mac photographers: understand EXIF GPS data, choose the right method, and embed location into your photos permanently.

-What is Photo Geotagging?
+What Is Photo Geotagging?

 Geotagging means embedding GPS coordinates — latitude, longitude, altitude — directly into the EXIF metadata of your photo files.
 Once embedded, that location data travels permanently with your photos wherever they go: into Lightroom, onto Google Photos, to a colleague's computer, or through future software migrations.